dexie/dexie-website-old/docs/Tutorial/Dexie-Cloud.md

    npx dexie-cloud create
    ```

-   This will produde two local files: `dexie-cloud.json` and `dexie-cloud.key`.
+   _(Enter your email address and fill in the OTP)_ This will produde two local files: `dexie-cloud.json` and `dexie-cloud.key`.
 Make sure
    to .gitignore them:

    ```bash